East and Southern Africa

 News

-AICCRA and ICPAC train agricultural experts from ASARECA and CCARDESA member states on climate basics and information services
+AICCRA and ICPAC train agricultural experts from ASARECA and CCARDESA member states on climate fundamentals and information services

 event